GothenburgBitFactory/taskwarrior/doc/devel/contrib/rust-and-c++.md

 ## Taskwarrior's use of TaskChampion

-Taskwarrior's interface to TaskChampion has a few laters:
+Taskwarrior's interface to TaskChampion has a few layers:

 * The skeletal Rust crate in [`src/tc/rust`](../../src/tc/rust) brings the symbols from `taskchampion-lib` under CMake's management.
   The corresponding header file is included from [`taskchampion/lib`](../../taskchampion/lib).